itsjustdanger/lunchlab/README.md

 ## Phase 1
 #### Restaurants and Users
   - ~Users can view list of restaurants~
-  - Users can view an individual restaurant's page
+  - ~Users can view an individual restaurant's page~
-  - Admins can create restaurants

 ## Phase 2
 #### Visiting